c-datculescu/amqp-examples/Simple/RoutingMessages/README.md

 See the results as they come through.

-_Additional question: How would this kind of implementation look over a DIRECT exchange?
-I leave that as an exercise for for practice._
+_Additional question: How would this kind of implementation look over a TOPIC exchange?
+I leave that as an exercise for practice._